-In Wreck Alley, you’ll find purposely-sunken vessels which makes for an incredible diving experience!
+In Wreck Alley, you’ll find purposely-sunken vessels which make for an incredible diving experience!

 And for an amazing, well-priced stay, reserve a suite at the Wyndham Tortola BVI Lambert Beach Resort.
 It’s a truly stunning resort on the island of Tortola that overlooks scenic Lambert Bay and that is a short drive away from Josiah’s Bay plantation gallery and museum.

-One and two bedroom suites here start at $145 per night and feature exquisite wood furnishings, colorful decor, full kitchens, spacious living room areas, and flat-screen TVs.
+One and two-bedroom suites here start at $145 per night.
+It features exquisite wood furnishings, colorful decor, full kitchen, spacious living room area, and a flat-screen TV.

-There’s even a beachside restaurant serving up delicious local fare, as well as an onsite tennis court, a children’s water play area, and an awesome outdoor pool with a swim-up bar.
+There’s even a beachside restaurant serving up delicious local fare.
+Guests alaso enjoy an onsite tennis court, a children’s water play area, and an awesome outdoor pool with a swim-up bar.

 Average Temperature in Cuba (Dec. to Mar.): 77-81°F / 25-28°C